mcknightlabs/rtmup/_posts/goal/2017-03-05-management.md

 ### Conduct quarterly performance evals
 In order for a performance evaluation to serve a useful purpose, I believe you must first have clearly defined individual, team, and company goals and performance expectations.

 That is the baseline.

 Once you have that baseline, you can use a performance check-in to praise good work and recommend areas for further improvement.
 This can also help an employee understand annual salary decisions.

-At Industry Dive, our performance evals worth like this:
+At Industry Dive, our performance evals (in March 2017) work like this:

 A direct report and a manager receive assessment sheets.
 The direct report self-assesses and emails the sheet to the manager.
 The manager fills out a similar assessment sheet about the direct report.
 The pair then meet for thirty minutes at a scheduled time to go over both assessments.
 The assessments are mainly performance focused – where are you "rocking it" and where do you need to continue to grow.